 As long as the attorney is acting in a legal capacity, then legal professional privilege is likely to apply.
 Regular legal activities, including representing clients in court and before authorities and providing legal advice, are typically covered by the Swiss legal professional privilege.
 Even a client's identity may be considered privileged in some circumstances.
-Additionally, information available from a nonprivileged source may be considered privileged if the client wants the information kept secret.
-Corporate or other business-related types of advice may not be covered by the privilege even when provided by an attorney, as they are not strictly legal activities.275
+Additionally, information available from a nonprivileged source can be considered privileged if the client wants the information kept secret.
+Corporate or other business-related types of advice, however, may